akando42/next-map/public/content/posts/10-17/index.md

 ![Close DNA between Egyptian pharaoh and mongol](https://storage.googleapis.com/spykman-world/machester-museum-uk-mummies-of-two-pharoh.png)

-It is also deeply intriguing that Adolf Hitler’s DNA results show that he has a Jewish & North Africa ancestor.
+It is also deeply intriguing that Adolf Hitler’s DNA results show that he has an Jewish & North Africa ancestry but end up erasing his own Jewish heritage via the Holocaust.
+Jews are people mixing between the Indo European Western Gene and the Tibetan East Asian gene in Central Asia and Middle East.
+Adoft Hitler belief in the superiority of the Viking Norman genes over the diversification of Gene pool via the Jewish program failed him in the battle of Stalingrad.

 ![Hitler speaking venue](https://storage.googleapis.com/spykman-world/hilter-speaking-venue.png)

-Before World War II, Hitler and the Nazi Germany’s extensive research of the Pyramids of Giza may explain the anti-Sematic policies of Hitler and his hatred toward Jewish people as well as the Swastika's Indian Jainism religion origin.
+Both Nazi Germany and Indian Jainism, Buddhism and Hinduism use the Swastika symbol to represent their belief in the Reincarnation cycle of Nature.
+Nazi Germany and Buddhism focus on maintaining and expanding the DNA lineages and consider an individual life just a mere copy for this reincarnation cycle.
+These also result in German and Buddhist monk leverage of nature reincarnation cycle in biological weapons via germs, viruses, diseases or termites as a form of punishment to their opposition.

 ![Indian Swatika](https://storage.googleapis.com/spykman-world/indian-swatika.png)

-Maybe after all the genocides by Western colonial powers in South America, Africa, India and Southeast Asia, karma just returned right back.
+Con in Latin means a thing that can repeat and reborn itself like constant, con bo, con trau, construction, con nguoi, contract.
+Maybe after all the genocides by Western colonial powers in America, Africa, India and Southeast Asia, the Con, karma wheel or reincarnation cycle just returned right back.
 Hilter and Nazi rise indirectly led to the collapse of colonialism and started the independence movement across all former colonies.

 ![Colonial Empires Pre World War](https://storage.googleapis.com/spykman-world/pre-world-war-colonial-map.png)